iluvjava/Maths/Notebook 2.0 obsidian/MATH --- Unexplored/NOTES/INVESTIGATIONS JUL 23 2023.md

 **Proof**

 We summarize the main argument.
-An open set is the union of countably many open intervals in $\mathbb R$, open intervals are measurable and has an outer measure equals to its Lebesgue Measure, intersections of countably many Lebesgue measurable sets are measurable (The Caratheodory Characterizations explained in [Measure Theory Basics](../../MATH%20601%20Functional%20Analysis/Measure%20Theory%20Basics.md) thm75), therefore, any open sets in $\mathbb R$ are measurable.
+An open set is the union of countably many open intervals in $\mathbb R$, open intervals are measurable and has an outer measure equals to its Lebesgue Measure, intersections of countably many Lebesgue measurable sets are measurable (The Caratheodory Characterizations explained in [Measure Theory Basics](../../MATH%20601%20Functional%20Analysis,%20Measure%20Theory/Measure%20Theory%20Basics.md) thm75), therefore, any open sets in $\mathbb R$ are measurable.

 **Remarks**:

-The proof seems to be generalizable to outer measure in $\mathbb R^n$.
+The proof is not generalizable to outer measure in $\mathbb R^n$.
+For more information, see the 2.6 Borel Sets section from the UC Davis course notes.

-#### **Thm | Countable Open Covers for All Open sets on Reals**
+#### **Thm-2 | Countable Open Covers for All Open sets on Reals**
 > All closed, and open sets on $\mathbb R$ can be covered by countably many open intervals that are disjoin.

 **Context**